AustinAres2007/DeveloperJoe/instructions/welcome.md

 # Model Restriction

-This group of commands limit what GPT Models can be used by certain rank of user.
+This group of commands limit what AI Models can be used by certain rank of user.
 For example, if you want to lock GPT-4 behind a VIP role, you do it with:
 > /lock gpt_model: GPT 4 role: @VIP